aculab-com/aculab-webrtc/interface.md

 ### void mute(mic, outputAudio, camera, outputVideo)

+Mute all media streams in a call.

 `mic`, `outputAudio`, `camera` and `outputVideo` are boolean.
 If `mic` is true, then the microphone (sent audio) is muted.
 If `outputAudio` is true the received audio is muted.
 If `camera` is true, then the video stream being sent has every frame filled entirely with black pixels.
 If `outputVideo` is true, then the video stream being received has every frame filled entirely with black pixels.
 If `camera` or `outputVideo` are undefined, then the value is replaced by `mic` and `outputAudio` respectively.

+### void muteLocalStream(stream, mic, camera)

+Mutes a specific local media stream in a call.
+The stream should be a stream the was obtained from the onLocalMedia callback.

+`mic` and `camera` are boolean.
+If `mic` is true, then the microphone (sent audio) is muted.
+If `camera` is true, then the video stream being sent has every frame filled entirely with black pixels.
+If `camera` is undefined, then the value is replaced by `mic`.

+### void muteRemoteStream(stream, output_audio, output_video)

+Mutes a specific remote media stream in a call.

+`outputAudio` and `outputVideo` are boolean.
+If `outputAudio` is true the received audio is muted.
+If `outputVideo` is true, then the video stream being received has every frame filled entirely with black pixels.
+If `outputVideo` is undefined, then the value is replaced by `outputAudio`.

+### addStream(stream)

+`stream` is a MediaStream.
+Adds a local media stream to the call.
+Supported on Client calls only.

+This throws a string exception if:

+* this is a call to a service
+* the stream is already a local stream
+* the call is not connected

+### removeStream(stream)

+`stream` is a MediaStream.
+Removes a local media stream from the call.
+It should be a stream that was obtained from the onLocalMedia callback.
+Supported on Client calls only.

+This throws a string exception if:

+* this is a call to a service
+* the stream is not a local stream
+* there is currently only one stream active

 ### void sendDtmf(dtmf_str)